 One of its less known uses is as a liver protector, thanks to its choleretic, hepatoprotective and antitumor properties.
 It also stands out for its antioxidant capacity.

 A simple rosemary tea can be prepared with a tablespoon of dried plant per cup of water.
 Boil it for two minutes and let it steep for five more minutes with the container covered.
 You can drink one or two cups a day.

 Do you want to protect your liver?

 It’s important to keep in mind that you should always check with your doctor before consuming these herbs.
-That way, you’ll be able to avoid adverse or uncomfortable reactions.
-And remember that the most important way to care for and protect your liver is by practicing healthy life habits.
+Even if this professional okeys it, the best way to promote liver function is to lead a healthy lifestyle.